element-hq/element-web/docs/config.md

   This should only be used if the room history visibility options are managed by the server.
 * `UIFeature.TimelineEnableRelativeDates` - Display relative date separators (eg: 'Today', 'Yesterday') in the timeline for recent messages.
 When false day dates will be used.
+* `UIFeature.BulkUnverifiedSessionsReminder` - Display popup reminders to verify or remove unverified sessions.
+Defaults to true.

 ## Undocumented / developer options